Walnut Lane Memorial Bridge

 The form of the bridge was simple, and it looked similar to many highway bridges carrying traffic on US highways today.
 The bridge deck was supported by thirteen concrete girders, each spanning 160 ft.
 These girders were prestressed by post-tensioning four wire cables embedded in the concrete.
 Although this type of construction had been used in Europe for quite some time, the Walnut Lane Memorial Bridge was innovative in the United States and led to the successful application of this technology in this country.
 The material-saving bridge cost about $700,000 to construct, about 30 percent cheaper than a regular concrete arch design.

 The fascia (external) beams of the main span exhibited longitudinal cracks in about 1957.
 The other girders exhibited no cracks.
 Through the years, the cracks in the fascia beams were repaired and monitored.
-However, in 1989, the Pennsylvania Depart of Transportation made the decision to replace the bridge superstructure.
+However, in 1989, the Pennsylvania Department of Transportation made the decision to replace the bridge superstructure.
 Because of the historical significance of the structure, the decision was controversial.
 However, the replacement structure (the new Walnut Lane Memorial Bridge) comprises prestressed concrete girders and is similar in appearance to the original.
 The new bridge was completed in 1990.

 A bronze plaque on the bridge's abutment reads: